Akisanya/EzEnroll/README.md

 ## Demo
 <img src = "https://github.com/Akisanya/EzEnroll/blob/master/demo.gif" alt="demo gif"/>
- For brevity's sake, loading time has been cut from the demo.
-Typically takes 10-15 seconds to load the results.
+ For the sake of brevity, part of the loading time has been cut from the demo.
+It typically takes 10-15 seconds to load the results.

 ## Motivation
 As a student at Pitt, I've found that registering for classes can be somewhat bothersome.
 After searching for a course in the class search site, I look at the RMP page for each professor teaching said course.
 This is a common practice among students which can become overwhelming due to the repeated context switching.
 In comes EzEnroll.
 By just typing in the name of a course, you will be directed to a page showing pertinent information (meeting times/location, instructor, class #) for all open sections of the course as well as RMP data (overall rating, number of reviews) for each professor teaching the course.